The Connection Between Low Self-Esteem and Substance Abuse Among Teens

 In contrast, those with low self-esteem hold themselves in little regard and experience shame, unworthiness, and do not feel comfortable in their own skin.
 They are easily swayed, need someone to comfort them, and are less equipped to handle their emotions in a healthy way.
 Furthermore, those with a negative self-image tend to downplay their accomplishments, belittle themselves, and do not value their worth.

 Teenagers with low self esteem may be depressed, experience intense feelings of shame, and desperately want to fit in like everybody else.
 Many teens feel they are socially inept without abusing addictive substances.
-Low-self esteem is often the precursor of adolescent problems which may follow teenagers into adulthood.
+Low self-esteem is often the precursor of adolescent drug problems which may follow teenagers into adulthood.

 Low self-esteem is one of the leading catalysts of addiction among teens.
 Though low regard for oneself is a separate issue from substance abuse, without improving one’s self-esteem, relapse, recidivism, and the development of a full-blown substance use disorder is common in adolescents.